 - 4 large bone in skin on chicken thighs fat trimmed

-- Kosher salt and freshly ground pepper
+- Kosher salt and freshly ground pepper to taste

 - 1 tablespoon olive oil

-- 1 red onion finely chopped
+- 1 onion finely chopped

 - 1 teaspoon smoked paprika